 You’ll also choose from a range of optional modules, giving you the ability to tailor your studies to suit your interests and career ambitions.

-Depending on your optional module choices, you’ll also have the chance to develop your creative practice, collaborate with your fellow students or work with local cultural organisations by completing a research placement.
+Depending on your optional module choices, you’ll also have the chance to develop your creative practice, collaborate with your fellow students or or work with local cultural organisations to investigate working in the cultural industries.

 As you progress through your studies, you’ll apply what you’ve learned in an independent research project on a topic of your choice.
 This can be a written dissertation or a piece of practice-led research with a written commentary.